codyowl/codyowl.github.io/index.md

 ## Hello world !

 This is sampath !
 Just a random kid from nintendo's generation who do codes for fun and to pay bills !
+Software developer with sound knowledge in building scalable backend systems, architecting infrastructure solutions , containers and orchestrations with kubernetes.

-For skype classes/enquires feel free to shoot an email : codyowl@gmail.com
+If you want to scale your product/ refactoring code base/ tweaking architecture design feel free to shoot an email : codyowl@gmail.com

-When i'm not [coding](https://github.com/codyowl), I would be playing [chess](https://lichess.org/@/codyowl), [strumming my guitar](https://soundcloud.com/sampath-here), [reading books](https://www.goodreads.com/user/show/57002151-sampath-kumar), [focusing my lens](https://www.flickr.com/photos/183273200@N08/),
+When i'm not [coding](https://github.com/codyowl), I would be playing [chess](https://lichess.org/@/codyowl), [strumming my guitar](https://soundcloud.com/sampath-here), [reading books](https://www.goodreads.com/user/show/57002151-sampath-kumar), [focusing my lens](https://www.flickr.com/photos/183273200@N08/),[improvising my culinary skills]

 ### My Blogs/Vlogs: